Free Trial

 • Canaan announced a share repurchase plan, suggesting company leadership believes its stock is undervalued, with a market cap of $287.95 million.

-Canaan (NASDAQ:CAN - Get Free Report) released its earnings results on Thursday.
-The company reported ($0.03) earnings per share (EPS) for the quarter, beating analysts' consensus estimates of ($0.13) by $0.10, Zacks reports.
-The company had revenue of $13.95 million for the quarter, compared to analyst estimates of $13.29 million.
-Canaan had a negative net margin of 77.01% and a negative return on equity of 96.52%.
+Canaan (NASDAQ:CAN - Get Free Report) posted its quarterly earnings data on Thursday.
+The company reported ($0.03) EPS for the quarter, topping analysts' consensus estimates of ($0.13) by $0.10, Zacks reports.
+Canaan had a negative net margin of 77.01% and a negative return on equity of 92.49%.
+The firm had revenue of $13.95 million during the quarter, compared to analyst estimates of $13.29 million.
 Canaan updated its Q3 2025 guidance to EPS.

 An institutional investor recently raised its position in Canaan stock.
-Goldman Sachs Group Inc. increased its position in shares of Canaan Inc. Sponsored ADR (NASDAQ:CAN - Free Report) by 52.0% during the first quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 587,451 shares of the company's stock after acquiring an additional 200,869 shares during the period.
-Goldman Sachs Group Inc. owned approximately 0.21% of Canaan worth $516,000 at the end of the most recent quarter.
-70.14% of the stock is currently owned by institutional investors.
+Goldman Sachs Group Inc. raised its holdings in Canaan Inc. Sponsored ADR (NASDAQ:CAN - Free Report) by 52.0% in the first quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 587,451 shares of the company's stock after acquiring an additional 200,869 shares during the quarter.
+Goldman Sachs Group Inc. owned about 0.21% of Canaan worth $516,000 at the end of the most recent quarter.
+70.14% of the stock is owned by institutional investors and hedge funds.

 (Get Free Report)